yktoo/yktoo.com/content/blog/0281/index.en.md

 <!--more-->

-As it turned out later, the bloke on Lexus, who initiated the assault (and was rightfully beaten thereafter), was a [participant](http://www.spb.kp.ru/daily/26538.5/3555719/) of the ruling party [United Russia][wiki:en:United_Russia]'s primaries.
+As it turned out later, the bloke on Lexus, who initiated the assault (and was rightfully beaten thereafter), was a [participant](http://www.spb.kp.ru/daily/26538.5/3555719/) of the ruling party {{< wiki "United_Russia" "en" "United Russia" >}}'s primaries.
 Moreover, the state TV channel Russia 1 has [released a program](https://meduza.io/shapito/2016/06/09/kanal-rossiya-1-zastupilsya-za-voditelya-edinorosa-popytavshegosya-izbit-mototsiklista) that tried to justify his moronic appearance.

 That's basically all you need to know about United Russia and Russian television.